 Outline requirement

-The EGYV recommendation in full requires that “the local illegal drug markets need to be better understood; especially the role young and vulnerable people play within it, as this is why gangs are travelling to Southend on Sea.
+The EGYV recommendation in full requires that “the local illegal drug markets need to be better understood; especially the role young and vulnerable people play within it, as this is why gangs are travelling to Southend-on-Sea.
 Work should therefore be carried out to estimate the size of the illegal drugs market in Southend.
 The size of the market can be accurately estimated using statistical techniques (e.g. capture/recapture).
 The Home Office EGYV team could assist with this by contacting national experts with the intention of creating a drug market toolkit.”

 Primary amongst our requirements is the first element of the recommendation, and the assessment of the nature of the Southend drug market to enable an understanding of the risks it poses and the vulnerabilities which it may expose, for example, which groups of people may be at heightened risk of becoming involved, how and why.
 A key requirement is that we can begin to identify protective interventions for at-risk groups.